Dominical Costa Rica is one of those places that turned out to be exactly what I expected from it.

 – If possible, pack fast drying items.
 It is ridiculously humid here and nothing ever seems to dry.

-– I wrote this in the Uvita guide as well, but please please be careful during the rainy season.
+– Please be careful during the rainy season.
 This area is known for flash floods in the rivers during heavy storms.
-A young man on his honeymoon died in October due to being sucked out during a flash flood after his car went off the road.
+A young man on his honeymoon died in 2018 due to being sucked out during a flash flood after his car went off the road.
 Please be careful.